nextflow-io/nf-schema/docs/migration_guide.md

 ### Updating the name and version of the plugin

-The name and the version of the plugin should be updated from `nf-validation` to `nf-schema@2.0.0`:
+The name and the version of the plugin should be updated from `nf-validation` to any version of `nf-schema@2.x.x`:

 === "nf-validation"